balcilar/DenseDepthMap/README.md

 we can solve above equation and find each point's projection on to the image plane shown by (x,y).
 So we can set λ into (x,y)'s depth information.
 Basically, we can create a map whose element is *Map(x,y)=λ*.

 But this *Map* become too sparse.
 According to our test, we can see only 6% of the Map's indexes have value.
-To get rid of that problem, we calculate not just depth info of *(x,y)* location but also *ngird* number of left and right bottom and up locations depth information too.
-For instance is *ngrid=4*, it means we used 9x9 neighborhood and we calculate weighted depth information according to the distance of the neighborhood.
+To get rid of that problem, we calculated not just depth info of *(x,y)* location but also *ngird* number of left and right bottom and up locations depth information too.
+For instance, if *ngrid=4*, it means we used 9x9 neighborhood and we calculated weighted depth information according to the distance of the neighborhood.
 Basically, we used the distance of the neighborhood as a weight of sum process.
 Here is the result of the initial depth map without any process, and depth map with 1,2,3,4 and 5 grid size.

 ![Sample image](Output/depthimages.jpg?raw=true "Title")

-As you can see, the quality of depth map increase by grid size.
+As you can see, the quality of depth map increases by grid size.
 But note that the larger grid size, the more computational time.
 In our tests, it needs almost 1 second for ngrid=4 with single CPU implementation.
 We tried to write Matlab code efficient to avoid using loops.

-To evaluate depth and image matching, you can see both the inverse of the depth map and camera image together by the following image.
+To evaluate depth and image matching by sight, you can see both the inverse of the depth map and camera image together in the following image.

 ![Sample image](Output/inversedepth.jpg?raw=true "Title")